dojo/widgets/src/checkbox/README.md

 # @dojo/widgets/checkbox widget

-Dojo 2's `Checkbox` widget provides either a wrapped, styleable checkbox widget or an on/off toggle.
+Dojo's `Checkbox` widget provides either a wrapped, styleable checkbox widget or an on/off toggle.
 Both the normal and toggle `Checkbox` modes use the native `<input type="checkbox">` as a base.

 ## Features